mozilla/mortar-tab-view/README.md

 There really isn't much logic or behaviour baked into this template--it's more about demonstrating how to build an app using web components, and how to provide *Install* functionality, since this is a hosted web app.

+The **app layout** consists of a top level `x-layout` element which contains an `x-appbar`, an `x-deck` and a `x-tabbar`.
+To see this code in place, have a look at `index.html` and the comments.

-The app logic is defined in `js/app.js`.
+The **app logic** is defined in `js/app.js`.
 Here we first wait for the `DOMComponentsLoaded` event to fire.
 This is so that we ensure that the web components are ready before using them.

 Then we get a handle to the `deck` and the `tabbar` so we can call methods on them.
 We select the first tab and show the first card in the deck.